 Types of whey

-There are essentially three types of whey:
+There are essentially three types:

 Recipes and ideas for All types of whey